William Barnabas Qurix

 William Barnabas Qurix or Williams Barnabas Qurix (born November 4, 1961) is a Nigerian university administrator, educationist, and researcher.
 He was appointed the pioneer Vice-Chancellor of the Federal University of Applied Sciences Kachia (FUASK) by the Nigerian president, Bola Tinubu, in March 2025.
 He is a former Vice-Chancellor of Kaduna State University and Bingham University (2018-2024).
 A month before his appointment at FUASK, he was appointed Chairman Governing Council and Pro-Chancellor of Plateau State University, Bokkos, by the Plateau State governor, Caleb Mutfwang.

-Education and career
+Early life and education

-Qurix obtained an M.Sc and Ph.D in Architecture from Ahmadu Bello University, Zaria.
+Qurix obtained an M.Sc. and a PhD in architecture from Ahmadu Bello University, Zaria.
+He also obtained a master's degree in law from the University of Jos, in 2001.

-Vanguard Nigeria quoted Qurix, stating after his appointment as the pioneer Vice-Chancellor of the Federal University of Applied Sciences Kachia, saying:
+Vanguard Nigeria quoted Qurix, stating that after his appointment as the pioneer Vice-Chancellor of the Federal University of Applied Sciences Kachia, saying:

 Our mission is to train men and women and equip them with knowledge and skills that can bring transformational development and progress.
-Indeed progress and development have come to the people.
-This requires focus, hard work partnerships, transnational education and linkages.
+Indeed, progress and development have come to the people.
+This requires focus, hard work, partnerships, transnational education and linkages.
 So, we will knock on the doors of world universities to seek partnerships.